 Apply a top coat to seal in the shimmering powder.

 12 glazed nail designs to inspire your next nail appointment

 1. Original glazed nails

 Clean, neat, and almost impossibly glossy, this is a textbook example of the perfect original glazed manicure.
-The squoval shape means no need to worry about catching or snagging the edges either.
+This would make a lovely choice of wedding nail design and the squoval shape means no need to worry about catching or snagging the edges either.